 Service providers should be reporting the cost of services separately to any GST component.
 The GST should not be included as part of an injured worker’s entitlement and should be identified by the provider as a separate expense on any invoice.

-There should be no transactions for GST affecting injured workers’ entitlements, and insurers and self-insurers should not be including any GST component in the service costs reported to WorkCover WA as part of the claims data specifications for Q1.
+There should be no transactions for GST affecting injured workers’ entitlements, and insurers and self-insurers should not be including any GST component in the service costs reported to WorkCover WA as part of the claims data specifications.2007 Amendment

 The Amendment Regulations inserted a new regulation (r.10) into the Workers’ Compensation and Injury Management (Scales of Fees) Regulations 1998, which states: